-Name Principal Occupation & Biography (Director Since) Mr. Dale Blue (February 2006) Other Canadian Public Board of Director Memberships None Mr. Verne Johnson (December, 2002) Other Canadian Public Board of Director Memberships Fort Chicago Energy Partners, LP Builders Energy Services Trust Mr. Blue received a Bachelor of Arts degree in economics from the University of Manitoba and has over thirty years experience in the financial services industry and has held senior positions with Chase Manhattan Bank of Canada and Chase Manhattan Bank in New York.
+Name Principal Occupation & Biography (Director Since) Mr. Dale Blue (February 2006) Other Canadian Public Board of Director Memberships None Mr. Blue received a Bachelor of Arts degree in economics from the University of Manitoba and has over thirty years experience in the financial services industry and has held senior positions with Chase Manhattan Bank of Canada and Chase Manhattan Bank in New York.
 He has also served on the Board of Directors of numerous Canadian public companies and various private companies.
-Mr. Johnson received a Bachelor of Science degree in in Mechanical Engineering from the University of Manitoba and has accumulated over 35 years of experience in the oil and natural gas industry with multinational majors as well as has served in senior management positions on a number of Alberta based junior and intermediate exploration and production companies.
+Mr. Verne Johnson (December 2002) Other Canadian Public Board of Director Memberships Fort Chicago Energy Partners, LP Builders Energy Services Trust Suroco Energy Inc. Gran Tierra Energy Inc. Mr. Johnson received a Bachelor of Science degree in Mechanical Engineering from the University of Manitoba and has accumulated over 35 years of experience in the oil and natural gas industry with multinational majors as well as has served in senior management positions on a number of Alberta based junior and intermediate exploration and production companies.
 He also serves on several other Boards, including the Boards of other trusts, and on a number of audit committees.
-Suroco Energy Mystique Energy Gran Tierra Energy Mr. Hector McFadyen (December, 2002) Other Canadian Public Board of Director Memberships None Mr. McFadyen has a Masters of Arts degree in economics from the University of Calgary and a Bachelor of Arts degree in economics from Sir George Williams University and has accumulated over 35 years of oil and natural gas industry experience primarily with a senior producer based in Alberta with significant international business interests where he served as a member of the senior management team.
+Mr. Hector McFadyen (December 2002) Other Canadian Public Board of Director Memberships None Mr. McFadyen has a Masters of Arts degree in economics from the University of Calgary and a Bachelor of Arts degree in economics from Sir George Williams University and has accumulated over 35 years of oil and natural gas industry experience primarily with a senior producer based in Alberta with significant international business interests where he served as a member of the senior management team.
 He currently serves as a Director of Hunting PLC (a public UK based international oil services company) and privately-held Computershare Trust Company of Canada.